 However it seems that the News experienced a glitch in its printing process, as the TV listings started being duplicated over and over for several weeks, with as many as nine listings being given for "FFF No 4" over an eleven week period, from October to December 1977.
-Glitches of this nature continued to plague the listings, with one extreme example of the problem occurring when the very same programme details (which included "Dr Who: KKK No1") were repeated every day from 15 March through until 22 April 1978! (when the listings for Doctor Who were replaced by the American comedy series Dennis the Menace).
+Glitches of this nature continued to plague the listings, with one extreme example of the problem occurring when the very same programme schedule (which included "Dr Who: KKK No1") was repeated every day from 15 March 1978 through until 22 April 1978! (when the listings for Doctor Who were replaced by the American comedy series Dennis the Menace).

 To add further frustration, the two papers do not always agree with the timeslots, particularly the Thursday episodes, which are timed around 4.00pm in Arab News, but as early as 2.45pm in the Gulf Mirror (it's possible this is due to the time difference between the two countries, but if so that should be only an hour, not two or more).
 Also making it hard to reconcile the two sets of listings is that the Bahraini paper did not always date the days of the week in its pull-out TV guide, which sometimes started with Monday, sometimes Sunday, so it's possible we have "missed" some of the Sunday listings.

 Given all these anomalies, we've done our best to combine the two sets of listings, but need to stress we do still have some uncertainty as to the accuracy of our valiant attempt!